NickRamsey6/anagrams/README.md

 ## Description

-_For my first Ruby code review, I am created an application that will take in user inputted words or phrases and evaluate them for anagrams._
+_For my first Ruby code review, I created an application that will take in user inputted words or phrases and evaluate them for anagrams._

 ## Setup/Installation Requirements